emmettrm/RocketConfigurationVisualizer/README.md

 # To Do List
 small tasks:
+make everything numpy arrays
+make flow seperation calculator make volume calculator take take convergine

+cooling calculator to do:
+make "geometry" take input "contour" (see if radius or diameter is needed)

 major tasks
 1. bartz equasion needs a complete overhall to test accuracy, viscosity is a constant for some reason